 In other words, by clicking Yes, Frotcom will rearrange the route in case the vehicle type brings additional constraints for the calculated path (e.g., heavy vehicle vs. light vehicle, etc.)

 The following updated screen will be shown to you:

 You will also see that the vehicle in the vehicle's combo box of the routes bottom panel, is now the one that you previously chose from the nearest vehicles list:

 Therefore, independently of the vehicle selection option that you follow, you will have the same outcome: a pre-selected vehicle for a particular route which is recalculated to respect the vehicle type.

 This is the pre-selected vehicle, as result of the previous step.
-You are able to change it by clicking on the drop down list and choose another vehicle.
+You can change it by clicking on the drop-down list and choose another vehicle.
 If you do so, the route needs to be recalculated to accommodate this modification.
 The following panel will pop up and notify you about this:

 This is the vehicle's driver.
-It will be empty if no driver is associated to the concerning pre-selected vehicle.
+It will be empty if no driver is associated with the concerning pre-selected vehicle.